ipfs/kubo/docs/experimental-features.md

 ### State
 Experimental

-Plugins allow to add functionality without the need to recompile the daemon.
+Plugins allow adding functionality without the need to recompile the daemon.

 ### Basic Usage: